It’s an unavoidable fact of the electric industry: power costs much more during peak times in the summer when demand on the grid is at its highest.

 The key to saving on your peak charge is not using too many things at once.

 It’s a safe bet that on a hot summer day, you’ll be running your air conditioner during the peak time of 3 to 8 p.m.
 The easiest way to save on your peak charge is by not using too many other high-draw appliances all at the same time.
-Your big-screen TV doesn’t draw that much power, but your electric clothes dryer, oven, dishwasher, pool pump, and even your toaster do.
+Your big-screen TV doesn’t draw that much power, but your electric clothes dryer, oven, dishwasher, and pool pump do.
 (See our Energy Use Basics page for a list of appliances and their typical power draw.)
 Try changing up your routine so you’re using only one of these items at a time and your demand will drop.
 It’s that easy!